chiru-lang/chiru/README.md

 A verification-first systems language for the AI era.

-Chiru is a systems programming language designed to make low-level code explicit, inspectable, and trustworthy — especially when that code is written or assisted by AI.
+Chiru is a systems programming language designed to make low-level code explicit, inspectable, and trustworthy — especially when code is written or assisted by AI.

 Chiru does not replace Rust, C, or C++.
 It is designed to live beside them as a verification and trust layer.

+TL;DR

+🔍 Chiru makes intent explicit

+🧠 Chiru produces human-readable safety proofs

+🤖 Chiru is designed for AI–human collaboration

+⚙️ Chiru targets systems-level code

+🧪 Chiru is experimental but real

-Why Chiru Exists
+Why Chiru?

-Systems programming is entering a new phase:
+Modern systems programming faces a new trust problem:

-AI can generate low-level code
+AI can generate systems code

-Humans struggle to fully trust AI-generated systems code
+Humans struggle to fully audit it

-Existing languages rely heavily on inference and implicit rules
+Existing languages rely heavily on inference

-Safety is often assumed, not inspectable
+Safety is often assumed, not inspected

-Chiru addresses a different problem:
+Chiru exists to answer one question:

-How do humans verify and trust systems code at scale — especially when AI is involved?
+How do we trust systems code at scale — especially when AI is involved?

-Chiru’s answer is simple and strict:

-Intent must be explicit

-Correctness must be inspectable

-Safety must be visible
+Chiru’s answer:

+Make intent explicit

+Make safety visible

+Make verification inspectable

-Unsafe behavior must be declared and auditable
+Make unsafe behavior auditable

-Chiru optimizes for trust at scale, not convenience.

 What Chiru Is (and Is Not)
 Chiru is